AnkitSharma-007/blogsite/README.md

  - Enter you project name.
 You can give any name of your choice.
 Here we will use the name `ngBlog`.
  - Accept the terms and click on Continue.
+ - If asked to setup Google Analytics, select “Not right now”
- - Select “Not right now”, click on “Create your project”.
+ - Click on “Create your project”.
  - Once the project is ready click Continue.

 ### Add Firebase configuration to your application
  - Click on the “Web” icon on the page.
  - Provide a nickname for your app and click on “Register app”.
- - Copy the script under “web app's Firebase configuration”.
+ - Copy the `firebaseConfig` object from the `<script>` tag.
- - Put the script in `src\environments\environment.ts` as shown at [https://github.com/AnkitSharma-007/blogsite/blob/ed374620053380e75d8300932bea69b612760210/src/environments/environment.ts#L7-L15](https://github.com/AnkitSharma-007/blogsite/blob/ed374620053380e75d8300932bea69b612760210/src/environments/environment.ts#L7-L15)
+ - Paste the copied code into [`src/environments/environment.ts`](https://github.com/AnkitSharma-007/blogsite/blob/ed374620053380e75d8300932bea69b612760210/src/environments/environment.ts#L7-L15).
- - Similarly, add the script to `src\environments\environment.prod.ts` file as shown at https://github.com/AnkitSharma-007/blogsite/blob/ed374620053380e75d8300932bea69b612760210/src/environments/environment.prod.ts#L3-L11
+ - Similarly, paste the code into [`src/environments/environment.prod.ts`](https://github.com/AnkitSharma-007/blogsite/blob/ed374620053380e75d8300932bea69b612760210/src/environments/environment.prod.ts#L3-L11).
- - Add reference in app.module.ts as shown at https://github.com/AnkitSharma-007/blogsite/blob/ed374620053380e75d8300932bea69b612760210/src/app/app.module.ts#L12
+ - Import the `environment` constant after the `AppComponent` import, into [`src/app/app.module.ts`](https://github.com/AnkitSharma-007/blogsite/blob/ed374620053380e75d8300932bea69b612760210/src/app/app.module.ts#L12).
+ - Click "Continue to the console" on the Firebase web page.

-### Create Database for Firebase project
+### Create "Cloud Firestore" database

- - Navigate to Project overview page of your project.
+ - Navigate to the "Project Overview" page of your Firebase project.
- - Select “Database”under “Develop” menu from the list on the left.
+ - Select “Database” under “Develop” menu from the list on the left.
  - Click on “Create database” button.
  - Select “Start in test mode”.
-Click Next.
+Click "Next".
 Click “Done” The Cloud Firestore database is now configured for your Firebase project.

-# Install @angular/fire and firebase as dependencies for your app
+# Install @angular/fire and firebase
 Run the command shown below in the command prompt

     npm install firebase @angular/fire --save

-Import the libraries in `app.module.ts` as shown below.
+Import the libraries in [`src/app/app.module.ts`](https://github.com/AnkitSharma-007/blogsite/blob/ed374620053380e75d8300932bea69b612760210/src/app/app.module.ts#L3-L4) as shown below.

     import { AngularFireModule } from '@angular/fire';
     import { AngularFirestoreModule } from '@angular/fire/firestore';